The Impact of Large Language Models (LLMs) on Code Review Process: Study Setup

 \subsubsection{Defining Heuristics}

+To enable the identification of patterns related to GPT usage in code review processes, we randomly selected 450 GitHub PRs from the initial dataset with a confidence level of 95\% and a margin error of 5\%.
+We ensure an even distribution among the three contributing authors to examine indicators of GPT assistance during review activities.

+Three authors independently inspected 150 unique PRs in three separate rounds, analyzing project names, PR titles, modified files, and PR bodies.
+In Round 1, each annotator reviewed the first set of 150 PRs and cross-validated our observations to ensure that the identified patterns consistently reflected GPT-assisted contributions.
+In particular, most PRs were ultimately classified as GPT-non-assisted, as GPT was often integrated into the software (e.g., through GPT APIs) but not explicitly used to support the code review itself.
+Table~\ref{tab:frequency_pattern_pr_r1} in the appendix presents the findings of Round 1.

+In Rounds 2 and 3, the annotators applied the same procedure to two additional sets of 150 PRs each.
+After each round, the reviewers met to consolidate recurring patterns, clarify ambiguous cases, and resolve classification disagreements through discussion until consensus was reached.
+For relevance labeling, disagreements occurred in 4\% of the cases.
+Krippendorff's $\alpha = 0.77$ \cite{krippendorff2011} indicates substantial inter-annotator reliability.
+This suggests that the evaluators were largely consistent in their judgments, providing confidence in the quality of the relevance annotations.

-We defined four heuristics to analyze and label the presence of GPT-assisted PRs, as outlined in Table \ref{tab:heuristics_definition}.
-These heuristics are reinforced by a regular expression-based technique (detailed in the appendix), which automatically classifies the collected PR instances as either GPT-assisted or GPT-non-assisted based on the identified patterns: \textbf{H1:} Project name, \textbf{H2:} PR title, \textbf{H3:} Modified files, \textbf{H4:} PR body+comments.
+We defined four heuristics, as outlined in Table \ref{tab:heuristics_definition}, to analyze and label the presence of GPT-assisted PRs.
+These heuristics are reinforced by a regular expression-based technique which automatically classifies the collected PR instances as either GPT-assisted or GPT-non-assisted based on the identified patterns: \textbf{H1:} Project name, \textbf{H2:} PR title, \textbf{H3:} Modified files, \textbf{H4:} PR body+comments.